 Rethink Your Drink

 Milk and water are appropriate options for younger children.
-Teenagers, who may be able to have more calories because they are active, might request regular soda or blended coffee beverages that are loaded with added sugars and may displace more nutritious calories from milk or food.
-Instead, steer them toward the smallest size possible or have them split the smallest drink on the menu.
+Teenagers, who may be able to have more calories because they are active, might request regular soda or blended coffee beverages that are loaded with added sugars.
+These choices may displace more nutritious calories from milk or other foods.
+Instead, steer them toward the smallest size possible or have them split a larger size.

 Plan for Healthful Snacking